Bastardkb/splinktegrated/readme.md

 Features:

 - designed for assembly with off-the-shelf components at JLC
+- connectors for up to 5 rows and 6 columns
+- connectors for a trackball
+- 2 holes for M4 screws
 - ESD protection on USB and serial line
 - 16MB memory
 - footprint for audio jack and reset button